-The CAAH degree is taught through a mixture of tutorials, lectures and classes.
+The degree is taught through a mixture of tutorials, lectures and classes.
 Some cover specifically archaeological or historical approaches to ancient Mediterranean cultures, but the degree is unique in also offering courses that combine both approaches.
-In every year of the course there are classes led by two faculty members, one archaeologist and one historian.
-These classes are designed to give an integrated, interdisciplinary approach to the topics studied.
+In every year of the course there are classes led by both an archaeologist and a historian, which are designed to give an integrated, interdisciplinary approach to the topics studied.

-The University’s resources for this combined subject are excellent, in terms of both library facilities – much of the Sackler Library’s collection is built around these two subjects – and the range and number of postholders in the two fields.
-The University’s Ashmolean Museum also contains wide-ranging collections of art and artefacts from the classical cultures.
+The University’s resources for this combined subject are excellent, in terms of both library facilities, especially the Sackler Library, and the range and number of postholders in the two fields.
+The Ashmolean Museum also contains wide-ranging collections of art and artefacts from classical cultures.

-While some Classical Archaeology and Ancient History graduates will go on to further study and research to become professional archaeologists and historians, others will move into different areas.
-Graduates have started their careers in museum curation, heritage management and education, as well as in finance, advertising, publishing, the Civil Service and law.
-Recent Classical Archaeology and Ancient History graduates include a financial adviser, a teacher and a curator.
+Some CAAH graduates go on to further study and research to become professional archaeologists and historians.
+Others move into different areas, including museum curation, heritage management, education, finance, advertising, publishing, the Civil Service and law.
+Recent CAAH graduates include a financial adviser, a teacher and a curator.
 Sarah, who graduated in 2007, is now a personal adviser.
 She says: ‘My degree at Oxford provided the challenging environment in which I developed the skills I later needed to successfully complete Reed’s rigorous application procedure.’

-There are two practical elements – two weeks at the end of the first year spent either on a University-sponsored excavation or on another archaeological field project, and the preparation of a report in the second and third years focusing either on a particular ancient site or on an artefact or set of artefacts in a museum of your choice, from the Ashmolean to the Metropolitan Museum in New York.
+There are two practical elements – two weeks at the end of the first year spent on an archaeological field project, and the preparation of a report in the second and third years focusing either on a particular ancient site or on an artefact or set of artefacts in a museum of your choice.

 A typical weekly timetable